team-watchdog/apocalypse-sensor-kit/README.md

 Assembly steps:
 1. Remove the voltage regulator and power LED from the Arduino Pro Mini.
-2. Connect sensors and LoRa module to the Arduino Pro Mini as per the pin configuration.
+2. Connect sensors and LoRa module to the Arduino Pro Mini as per the [pin configuration](https://github.com/team-watchdog/apocalypse-sensor-kit/wiki/Hardware-Setup#assembly-notes:~:text=in%20sleep%20mode.-,Assembly%20Notes,-The%20CN3065%20solar).
+(Refer the full documentation)
 3. Set up the solar charging circuit with the CN3065 module.
-4. Assemble the components on a perforated board.
+4. Solder the components on a perforated board.
-5. Prepare the PVC enclosure as described in the full documentation.
+5. Prepare the PVC enclosure as described in the [full documentation](https://github.com/team-watchdog/apocalypse-sensor-kit/wiki/Hardware-Setup#assembly-notes:~:text=Sensor%20Module%20Enclosure).
 6. Mount the circuit board and components inside the enclosure.

 ### Receiver Device